arkokoley/gratia_devops_report/report.md

 ~~~~~

 ## Setup for Jenkins:
 The first tool to setup is Jenkins.
 This tool is used in creating the continuous integration and continuous deployment of pipeline.
-To install Jenkins on your system use jenkinsci/blueocean docker image for jenkins installation.
-For this docker should be installed previously in the system.
+To install Jenkins on your system use jenkinsci/blueocean docker image.
+For this [docker](https://docs.docker.com/install/) should be installed previously in the system.
+Do not directly copy paste the command it may not work, remove "\" and put in single line.
 ```sh
 $ docker run \
   --rm \